Tupu (TV series)

-Tupu is a 2D animated television series, developed by the French animation studio Xilam, directed by Xavier Giacometti, featuring the adventures of the fictional New York mayor's son, Norton, with a redheaded girl named Tupu in New York, focusing in Central Park.
-One series was produced, consisting of twenty-six episodes.
-The series had great success in numerous countries, being dubbed into languages such as Hebrew, Arabic, Turkish, Russian, German, Dutch, and many others.
+Tupu is a Canadian-French 2D animated television series, co-produced by the French animation studio Xilam and the Canadian animation studio Tooncan, directed by Xavier Giacometti, featuring the adventures of a redheaded girl named Tupu, with the fictional New York mayor's son, Norton in New York, focusing in Central Park.
+One season was produced, consisting of twenty-six episodes.